Information about the spring 2018 application cycle will be made available in January.

 - Portfolio or examples of previous work

 - Applicants must be available for an in-person interview on the application review day

 - Each applicant will be interviewed by one or more CAMIT members for 30-45 minutes

 - If an applicant is unavailable at the specified interview date, the applicant must e-mail Rachel Bennett at email@example.com at least two weeks before the application review day with the words “reschedule grants interview” in the subject line

-- After the in-person interviews, the CAMIT Grants Committee will convene to evaluate the applications and determine the awards; the Committee may partially fund or reject the request
+- After the in-person interviews, the CAMIT Grants Committee will convene to evaluate the applications and determine the awards; the Committee may fully fund, partially fund, or reject the request

 Notification and Grant Disbursement